U.S. judge taps lead lawyers for Takata air bag cases

 Takata’s air bags have been found to explode too forcefully, and the problem has prompted automakers to recall nearly 25 million vehicles worldwide since 2008.
 The air bags have been linked to six deaths.

-Prieto said he was honored by the selection.
 Smith said he was pleased with the appointment and looked forward to working with an “excellent group of lawyers.”
+The other lead counsel did not immediately return requests for comment.

 Tuesday’s order also tentatively sets the first trial in the air bag litigation for March and April 2016.